sinabolouki/fourinarow_analyses/README.md

-This repository containes the code to analyze the Four in a Row Development data
+This repository contains the code to analyze the Four in a Row Development data

 **This repository is private.
 Make sure that we anonymize the data before making a public repo.**